colinseper/colinseper/README.md

 ### 👨‍💻 About Me:
 I am a junior studying Computer Science at Saint Louis University in hopes to become a full-stack software engineer.
 Other than programming I like to play chess ♟️, workout 🏋️, play baskeball 🏀 and listen to music 🎼.
 - 📓 I'm currently studying ai via. fast.ai courses, game design via.
-CS50 for Game Design and creating projects
+CS50 for Game Design and creating projects (alongside my internship)
 - 🌱 I started studying computer science a year ago
 - 📧 You can reach me via Email or Linkedln